-Mesenteric adenitis means swollen (inflamed) lymph glands in the tummy (abdomen), which cause abdominal pain.
+Mesenteric adenitis means swollen (inflamed) lymph glands in the tummy (abdomen), which cause tummy pain.
 It is not usually serious and usually gets better without treatment.
-Mesenteric adenitis is a fairly common cause of abdominal pain in children aged under 16 years.
+Mesenteric adenitis is a fairly common cause of tummy pain in children aged under 16 years.
 It is much less common in adults.

 The name comes from mesentery, which is the part of the abdomen where the glands are located.
 Adenitis which means inflamed lymph glands.
 It is sometimes called mesenteric lymphadenitis.